arviz-devs/arviz/doc/index.rst

 <https://github.com/StanJulia/StanSample.jl>`_ and `Stan.jl <https://github.com/StanJulia/Stan.jl>`_.

-If you use ArviZ and want to cite it please use |JOSS|
+ArviZ is a non-profit project under NumFOCUS umbrella.
+If you want to **support ArviZ financially**, you can donate `here <https://numfocus.salsalabs.org/donate-to-arviz>`_.

+If you use ArviZ and want to **cite** it please use |JOSS|.
 Here is the citation in BibTeX format

 .. code:: bash